Teen Cybertalk Workshop: What Every Teen Should Know About Social Media

 Welcome to the ‘CyberTalk’ Workshop.
 This workshop was presented at the Bloom Conference 2012.
 Hundreds of teenage girls ages 12-18 gather together every year in Southfield, Michigan to get empowered and feel more confident in their abilities to ‘Live Life With No Regrets.’

 This workshop is intended for parents, students, educators and anyone that works with youth.
-Peer pressure is rampant, and makes life challenging for this generation of teenagers: Bullying, Cyber bullying, and Sexual exploitation are learking online.
-The objective for the workshop is to: have fun, learn something new and learn to use Social Media more effectively.
+Peer pressure is rampant and makes life challenging for this generation of teenagers: Bullying, Cyberbullying, and Sexual exploitation are lurking online.
+The objective of the workshop is to: have fun, learn something new and learn to use Social Media more effectively.

 Three Big Players in the Social Media World

 - Facebook – 900 million users.

 - Instagram – 30 million users.

 Key Points To Remember About Social Media